alan-turing-institute/climate-informatics-2024-ae/badges.md

 - [ ] Author-created artefacts relevant to the paper are publically accessible;
 - [ ] Relevant data sets are provided or are accessible where possible;
-- [ ] A DOI or link to a code repository along with a unique identifier for the object is provided.
+- [ ] A DOI or link to an open-source code repository along with a unique identifier for the object is provided.
 - [ ] Tagged version or release for the code used to produce the paper.

 For example, Zenodo can be used to deposit a snapshot of the software, providing a DOI.